Blue Yeti Mounting Kit - Brackets and 5/8 inch Screw

 thingiverse

-I needed a way to attach my Blue Yeti microphone to the shock mount that I printed, so I made these parts as a sort of kit.
-The kit consists of a screw for the bottom mounting hole, and brackets for the two side screw holes (where the desk stand normally attaches).
-It's widely known that the Blue Yeti uses a 5/8 inch "microphone stand thread" screw on the bottom for attaching to a shock mount, but beyond that I could find little information and had to resort to trial and error.
-As near as I can tell, that screw needs to be UNEF (extra fine threaded, or 24 Threads Per Inch).
-Unfortunately, the only 5/8" screws that my hardware store carried were UNC (coarse) threaded (11 TPI), and were also more than twice the length that I needed.
-This would have resulted in a loose microphone and lot of unnecessary weight.
-Too cheap and too impatient to order one, I decided to try a printed screw instead.
-Print Settings Printer: Maker Select v2 (Wanhao di3) Rafts: Doesn't Matter Supports: Yes Resolution: 0.1 - 0.2 (smaller for better quality threads) Infill: = 50% Notes: Support is normally needed only on the brackets (mostly for the bridge at the top).
-Print two copies of that part (one for each side of the microphone).
-I printed them solid (100% infill).
-Test fit your 5/8 screw before adding the Blue Yeti to the shock mount.
-If the screw comes out too tight or too loose, try scaling it a little in the X and Y axes, without changing the Z axis scale.
-If you change the Z scale, you'll mess up the spacing between threads.
-Because the screw is printed with its axis parallel to the printer's Z axis, delamination of the layers is possible if the print is weak for some reason.
-I included a rectangular slot through the axis of the screw for this reason.
-If the screw breaks off inside the Blue Yeti, a flat screwdriver or similar object can hopefully be inserted and used to turn the remainder to remove it.
-If you can't get strong enough layers to support the microphone's weight when printing with the screw axis like this, you might try rotating the screw model by 90 degrees in your slicer to make it parallel to X or Y, and then printing with support.
-You will probably need to do some post-processing to clean up the threads in this case.
-I haven't needed to try this myself.
-Post-Printing Installation Note: the side brackets are designed for 20mm standoffs between the upper and lower frames of the shock mount, like my printed standoffs.
-There's a little leeway, but if your standoffs are too different, the slot likely won't line up properly with the hole in the microphone.
-Due to the clearance with the shock mount screws, if you intend on using the knobs that come with the Blue Yeti's base to attach the brackets to the microphone's body, then you will want to put these on before the two M5 screws that secure the bracket to the shock mount (because there isn't much clearance between the M5 screw and the knob).
-If you aren't using the knobs for this purpose, then you are free to secure the bracket to the shock mount before securing them to the microphone (or indeed, adding the mcrophone at all).
-This would make stringing the elastic easier I recommend threading the 5/8" screw slowly to minimize the chance for delamination.
-By default it is a tight fight, but it should work (at least, mine did).
-Once the 5/8 screw is threaded all the way, make sure it is tight enough that the microphone doesn't rotate.
-See Also Don't forget to check out my other Blue Yeti related parts: Printed Standoffs - used for spacing the shock mount inner rings Microphone Stand Adapter - To attach the shock mount to a mic stand.
+I needed a reliable way to secure my Blue Yeti microphone to its shock mount, so I designed this kit as a solution.
+The kit consists of a specialized screw and brackets that fit into the side mounting holes where the desk stand normally attaches.
+It's well-known that the Blue Yeti uses a 5/8 inch "microphone stand thread" screw on the bottom for attachment to a shock mount, but I found limited information online and had to rely on trial and error.
+From what I can gather, this screw requires UNEF (extra fine threaded) or 24 Threads Per Inch threading.
+Unfortunately, my local hardware store only carried UNC (coarse) threaded 5/8 inch screws with 11 TPI, which were twice as long as needed.
+This would have resulted in a loose microphone and unnecessary weight.
+Instead of ordering the correct screw online, I decided to create a printed version.
+Print Settings Printer: Maker Select v2 (Wanhao di3) Rafts: Not necessary Supports: Yes Resolution: 0.1 - 0.2 for better thread quality Infill: 50% Notes: * Support is only needed on the brackets, primarily for the bridge at the top. * Print two copies of the bracket part (one for each side) and print them solid with 100% infill. * Test fit your 5/8 inch screw before attaching the Blue Yeti to ensure a snug fit.
+If it's too tight or loose, adjust the X and Y axis scales without changing the Z scale.
+Because the screw is printed parallel to the printer's Z axis, delamination can occur if the print is weak.
+To prevent this, I added a rectangular slot through the axis of the screw.
+If the screw breaks off inside the Blue Yeti, a flat screwdriver or similar object can be used to remove it.
+If you're having trouble printing strong layers to support the microphone's weight, try rotating the screw model by 90 degrees in your slicer to make it parallel to X or Y and print with support.
+You may need to perform post-processing to clean up the threads.
+Post-Printing Installation Note: The side brackets are designed for 20mm standoffs between the upper and lower frames of the shock mount, like my printed standoffs.
+There's a bit of flexibility, but if your standoffs differ significantly, the slot may not line up properly with the microphone hole.
+Due to clearance issues with the shock mount screws, attach the brackets to the microphone body before securing them to the shock mount using the M5 screws (if you're using the knobs).
+If not, secure the bracket to the shock mount first or add the microphone last for easier elastic stringing.
+I recommend threading the 5/8 inch screw slowly to minimize delamination.
+Once it's fully threaded, ensure it's tight enough to prevent the microphone from rotating.

 Download Model from thingiverse